 After leaving Algiers, the ship joined the vessels of Convoy MKF1(Y) at their rendezvous point in Gibraltar.
-The vessel was torpedoed by a German submarine with great damage having been created to its engine and fire rooms as well as flooding occurring on most of the ship.
+The vessel was torpedoed by a German submarine, with great damage having been created to its engine and fire rooms, as well as flooding occurring on most of the ship.
 The crew was fortunate to have the bulkheads contain the water, keeping the vessel afloat even when it was in very poor conditions.
-Four engineers died during the attack and then an additional four were badly injured when an explosion occurred in the engine room.
+Four engineers died during the attack, and then an additional four were badly injured when an explosion occurred in the engine room.

 Nonetheless, there were 12 officers left on board, along with 112 other servicemen that handled the hectic situation.
-This means that 8 officers and 185 men had been removed from the Almaack and took on board by one of the escorts that were traveling with the convoy.
+This means that 8 officers and 185 men had been removed from the Almaack and taken on board by one of the escorts that were traveling with the convoy.

-In December, the vessel was dry-docked while still at Gibraltar but an evaluation of the damage determined that the ship was to be tended properly back in the United States, which is exactly what ended up happening with the ship coming out of repairs under the new designation of attack cargo ship AKA-10.
+In December, the vessel was dry-docked while still at Gibraltar, but an evaluation of the damage determined that the ship was to be tended properly back in the United States, which is exactly what ended up happening with the ship coming out of repairs under the new designation of attack cargo ship AKA-10.

 The Almaack then performed training exercises into January 1944, alternating between locations such as Coronado and Oceanside in California.
-The ship joined Task Force 53 and left San Diego on 13 January 1944 to participate in the attack of the islands in Kwajalein Atoll.
+The ship joined Task Force 53 and left San Diego on 13 January 1944 to participate in the attack on the islands in Kwajalein Atoll.

-By 15 June 1944, the Almaack was sailing in the area just off Saipan and it only took it 19 minutes to have all its tank lighters at sea.
+By 15 June 1944, the Almaack was sailing in the area just off Saipan, and it only took it 19 minutes to have all its tank lighters at sea.
 Despite being time efficient, the ship was still hit by an enemy shell, but with no major consequences.
-The only adjustment made by the crew was to have the ship retire at sea during night time and only go back to the shore in the morning to continue unloading its cargo.
+The only adjustment made by the crew was to have the ship retire at sea during nighttime and only go back to the shore in the morning to continue unloading its cargo.

-Meanwhile, the Almaack joined Task Group 53.19, along which it steamed to Guam where it arrived in July and for the next six days it participated in the invasion of Guam.
+Meanwhile, the Almaack joined Task Group 53.19, along which it steamed to Guam, where it arrived in July, and for the next six days, it participated in the invasion of Guam.

-Between 15 and 19 January 1945, the ship was docked in the Leyte Gulf and after receiving new orders, it steamed to the Western Carolines and arrived at Ulithi by 23 January.
+Between 15 and 19 January 1945, the ship was docked in the Leyte Gulf, and after receiving new orders, it steamed to the Western Carolines and arrived at Ulithi by 23 January.
 On 6 February, the Almaack left the location and was headed to Guam to take on board units of the 3rd Marine Division as its contribution to the preparations for the attack on Iwo Jima.

 Asbestos Risks on the USS Almaack (AKA-10)

-Due to its property of fireproofing materials, asbestos was in high demand for the U.S. Navy with a notable increase in its use in the military field at the outbreak of World War II when the contracts for a great number of warships were laid down.
+Due to its property of fireproofing materials, asbestos was in high demand for the U.S. Navy, with a notable increase in its use in the military field at the outbreak of World War II when the contracts for a great number of warships were laid down.

 The substance was considered a miracle mineral because it displayed great strength and flexibility, adding to the durability of the compounds it was mixed in, but also because it provided all these benefits at affordable prices, having been one of the few resources that were not scarce during times of war.

 Because of its intense use, it is highly likely that crew of all ranks came into contact with the toxic fibers.
-The risk is significantly higher if the servicemen were assigned to tasks that would require for them to be in the spaces below the deck for long times since those were the places that contained the most asbestos from floors to walls, to equipment, all fireproofed for safety at sea.
+The risk is significantly higher if the servicemen were assigned to tasks that would require them to be in the spaces below the deck for long times since those were the places that contained the most asbestos from floors to walls to equipment, all fireproofed for safety at sea.

 Have You Been Exposed to Asbestos on the USS Almaack (AKA-10)?